Adoptive Couples Questions

 There are legal papers that have to be prepared.
 They are not particularly complicated and your own lawyer should be able to do them, although a lawyer who has done an adoption before may be preferable.The adoptive parents pay the legal fees and also pay the legal fees of the birth parent/s.
 These will be somewhere in the range of $500 to $3,000.

-Child Youth and Family (CYF) deal with the adoption process.
-Adoptive parents attend educational courses run by CYF and then they create profile books which give details of their lives.
-A profile book will tell the birth mum about the you and your family.
-They usually have lots of pictures in them.
-A CYF social worker will talk to the birth mum about what they consider to be important and then he or she will select profiles that match those requirements.
-There is no set rule on when birth mums look at profiles but for a whole lot of reasons it is better to wait until the last month of pregnancy.
-The biggest reason is that her ideas about her baby, and what kind of family will be “right” will change as her pregnancy progresses.
+Oranga Tamariki–Ministry for Children deal with the adoption process.
+Adoptive parents attend educational courses run by Oranga Tamariki.
+They are assessed and then, if approved, create a profile book which has lots of photos and give details of their lives.
+The profile tells the birth parents about the adoptive family.
+An Oranga Tamariki social worker will talk to the birth parents about what they consider to be important and then select profiles that match those requirements.
+There is no set rule on when birth parents look at profiles, but it is better to wait until the last month of pregnancy as their ideas about their baby and what kind of family will be “right” will change as the pregnancy progresses.

 There is usually an initial information evening.
 Following this there will probably be two training days.
 In addition to be approved by Child Youth and Family (CYF) you will have to pass a medical, have a police check, be interviewed and have had your nominated referees interviewed by a CYF social worker.
 All this will probably take about a year.
 If you want more information click here.